Steps & Requirements to Become a Medical Coder

 For both credentials, the corresponding exam consists of 115-140 (for CCS) and 97 to 121 (CCS-P) multiple-choice questions, as well as eight medical scenarios that require candidates to pick from a range of medical codes.
 Both exams require two years of work experience or one year of work experience plus a secondary credential.
 However, work experience requirement exceptions exist for candidates with an RHIT credential.
 Each exam has an application fee of $299 for AHIMA members and $399 for non-members.

-The credentials earned in steps two and four are not eternally valid.
-To maintain a standard of excellence, AHIMA requires medical coders to recertify every two years.
+The credentials earned in steps two and four must be maintained.
+AHIMA requires medical coders to recertify every two years.
 Those holding a CCA, CCS, or CCS-P must complete 20 continuing education units (CEUs) and two annual coding self-reviews (five CEUs each) throughout each recertification cycle.

 Medical coders with an RHIT credential only have to take 20 CEUs.
 And those with two AHIMA credentials must complete 30 CEUs every two years.
 Continuing education activities can include AHIMA meetings, formal educational programs, teleseminars, delivered presentations, published academic work, independent study, and more.
 A full list is available in AHIMA’s recertification guide.